A ballplayer turned Hollywood actor and a car dealer who once sold a Corvette to Elvis Presley. Lou Stringer was all three.

 Most of Lou’s brothers worked as mechanics.
 One ran an upholstery business.
 Lou’s brother Al, five years younger, had worked out with the Cubs as early as 1941 but signed as a shortstop in the Yankees system.
 He played for three or four clubs in the American Association, but never made the majors.

-During the offseason, Stringer worked hard -- one article reported 12 hours a day, seven days a week -- at the North American Aviation Company plant.
+During the offseason, Stringer worked hard — one article reported 12 hours a day, seven days a week — at the North American Aviation Company plant.4

-In 1941, Stringer had a very successful spring and Cubs manager Jimmy Wilson termed him “the best rookie I ever saw in spring training.”
-Needless to say, Lou made the Cubs, debuting on Opening Day, April 15, 1941.
+In 1941, Stringer had a very successful spring and Cubs manager Jimmy Wilson termed him “the best rookie I ever saw in spring training.”5 Needless to say, Lou made the Cubs, debuting on Opening Day, April 15, 1941.
 Batting seventh and playing short, Stringer had a 2-for-3 day, with a two-base hit and two runs scored.
 He also made four errors.
-The leftfielder was Lou Novikoff, whose career had paralleled Stringer’s, all the way from Ponca City to LA to Chicago.
+The leftfielder was Lou Novikoff, whose career had paralleled Stringer’s, all the way from Ponca City to Los Angeles to Chicago.
 Both had their Los Angeles contracts purchased by the Cubs on the same day in August 1940 and, training on Catalina Island in 1941, both made the club.
 There had been a little controversy beforehand.
-Both Stringer and Novikoff held out -- unusual for minor leaguers who’d never had a taste of major league ball -- but Commissioner Landis intervened and the two players more or less capitulated.
+Both Stringer and Novikoff held out — unusual for minor leaguers who’d never had a taste of major league ball — but Commissioner Kenesaw Mountain Landis intervened and the two players more or less capitulated.
 “It was stupid.
 We didn’t get anything out of it.
 I got $5,000 and that was what I got,” Stringer said later.

 Stringer had played only second base, but Billy Herman was a fixture at the keystone, so Stringer filled in at shortstop.
 On May 6, though, Herman was traded to the Brooklyn Dodgers.
 Stringer had effectively beaten out Herman for the job, but it was the Dodgers who went all the way to the World Series while the Cubs finished 30 games behind.
 Not surprisingly, though, Stringer very much liked skipper Jimmy Wilson.
 “I liked Jimmy.
 He was fine.
 Good dad, good husband.
 He was a good manager.”